 Samaritans and Jews did not generally get along.
 Their relationship was about as unfriendly as that of Israelis and Palestinians today.
 For this reason, Jews traveling between Jerusalem and northern territories such as Galilee generally bypassed the Samaritan region in between the two.

 Jesus seems to be saying he existed not only before Abraham, but before the beginning of time.
 “I am” links Jesus to God himself.
-Moses asked for God’s name, so Moses could tell the Jewish people enslaved in Egypt who sent him to free them.
-He wanted to be able to give them a name.
-God told Moses to tell the people of Israel, “I AM has sent me to you” (Exodus 3:14 NLT).
-The Jews who heard Jesus link himself to God in this way instantly thought of it as heresy and blasphemy that disrespected God.
+See footnote for 8:12.
+Many Jews who heard Jesus link himself to God in this way instantly thought of it as heresy and blasphemy that disrespected God.

 Adultery was a capital offense by Jewish law.
 Death by stoning.
 Yet by Roman law, Jews couldn’t execute anyone without permission from Romans, who were occupying and ruling the Jewish homeland.
 What kind of trap do you think Jewish leaders were trying to set for Jesus when they asked him what they should do with a woman they “caught in the act of adultery” (8:4)?

 Jesus defended the woman.
 Instead of passing judgment on her, he indicted her accusers.
 “Let the man in your group who hasn’t committed a sin throw the first stone” (8:7).
 Then he sent the woman away by telling her, “I’m not going to condemn you, either.
 Go on your way and don’t do this anymore.
 In fact, stop sinning altogether” (8:11).
 What does this tell you about Jesus?